This post may contain affiliate links. Please read our disclosure policy.

 • Flip the tortilla and continue to cook the other side for another 30-45 seconds, bubbles will still form and brown spots will appear.

 • Remove the tortilla from the skillet and place on a plate or in a tortilla warmer.
-If you don't have a tortilla warmer you can place the tortillas on a clean towel that you will be able to cover cooked tortillas with to help retain warmth.
+If you don't have a tortilla warmer you can place the tortillas on a clean towel, fold the towel over to cover the tortillas to keep them warm.

 • Continue this process until all tortillas are cooked.
 Do not roll several tortillas at a time and stack them since they will stick.